magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 ```

 Oh my God.
 The `test-cljs` reevaluated again all the project
 namespaces, including the one defined in the used libs.
+Correct the

-Correct the forced bug and you'll see again the same behavior.
-Too
+forced bug and you'll see again the same behavior.
+That said, let's
-bad.

-That said, let's see at least if the current `tdd` configuration is
+see at least if the current `tdd` configuration is able to manage a
-able to manage a new test namespace while it's running.
+new test namespace while it's running.

 Create a new `validators_test.cljc` portable `.cljc` file in the
 `test/cljc/modern_cljs/login` test directory.

-Define a very simple unit test with a single assertion for the
+Define a very simple
+unit test with a single assertion for the `user-credential-errors`
-`user-credential-errors` validator we defined in a
+validator we defined in a
 [previous tutorial](https://github.com/magomimmo/modern-cljs/blob/master/doc/second-edition/tutorial-12.md#validatorscljc).

 ```clj